 The legacy of residential schools also lives on in the fact that Aboriginal youth living in remote areas are often forced to leave their communities to attend the nearest high school.
 With few jobs back home, many never return.
 It has become a Catch-22.
 Communities need jobs to give their young people a reason to get educated, but they need education to create the economic development that leads to jobs.
 “You can get an education that allows you to walk in two worlds, the big city and your home community,” says Arndt.
 “But the problem is, you can only survive in one.”

 Mike McKenzie has a foot in both of those worlds.
 His father is a residential-schools survivor, 30 years sober.
-Yet as a dropout himself, now three credits away from finishing his high school diploma, McKenzie worries about the future of the children he sees now going to school in Skeetchestn, where—due to funding constraints—Grades 8 to 12 are all in the same class and studying on a “home school” curriculum.
+Yet as a dropout himself, now three credits away from finishing his high school diploma, McKenzie worries about the future of the children he sees now going to school in Skeetchestn, where—due to funding constraints—Grades 8 to 12 are all in the same class.
+Grades 11 and 12 are studying on a “home school” curriculum.

 “I can agree there’s lots of government paternalism out there.
 I can agree there has been hundreds of years of discrimination.
 What I can’t agree with is justifying our behaviour because of that,” he says.
 “We can’t keep going like this for another three years until we find another agreement.
 It’s putting us behind.”